peterthiemann/uniqueness/kindly/icfp20-rebuttal.md

       ('b <= affₖ) < &('a t) * int * (&(linₖ₊₁, 'a) -{linₖ₊₁}> 'b) -> 'b

 This API is however a bit inconvenient.
-We can improve it using so called "existential tricks" to allow matching on borrows:
+We can improve it using so called "existential tricks" to match on borrows:

     let &x = get_borrow (a,3) in (* &x must not escape here *)